 CISD will prepare all students for graduation and post-secondary success by providing access to a high-quality curriculum that is TEKS-aligned, relevant, and delivered consistently using resources that engage students and challenge them in their learning at appropriate levels.

-Performance Objective 1: Increase the percent of 3rd grade students that score at the meets grade level or above on STAAR Reading from 49% to 55%.
+Performance Objective 1: Increase the percentage of 3rd grade students that achieve the Meets level or above on the 2024 STAAR Reading Assessment from 56% to 59%.